-- faculty must be clear on syllabi and in instructions to students about the academic expectations for completing assignments, - students must be aware of academic integrity policies and expectations and must be proactive in asking for clarification on procedures for completing assigned work, - graduate programs must engage students in discussions about disciplinary-specific issues and professional practice relative to academic integrity, - research mentors should inform students of prominent cases of academic dishonesty by other faculty and graduate students so as to heighten students' awareness, - advisory committees should discuss integrity in relation to master's or doctoral degree requirements, comprehensive exams, etc., and should be proactive in screening these products for violations.
+- faculty must be clear on syllabi and in instructions to students about the academic expectations for completing assignments, - students must be aware of academic integrity policies and expectations and must be proactive in asking for clarification on procedures for completing assigned work, - graduate programs must engage students in discussions about disciplinary-specific issues and professional practice relative to academic integrity, - research mentors should inform students of prominent cases of academic dishonesty by other faculty and graduate students to heighten students' awareness, - advisory committees should discuss integrity in relation to master's or doctoral degree requirements, comprehensive exams, etc., and should be proactive in screening these products for violations.

-2. The Fundamental Values of Academic Integrity, 2nd Edition.
-The Center for Academic Integrity, October 1999; revised 2013.
-Accessed at http://academicintegrity.org/wp-content/uploads/2017/12/Fundamental-Values-2014.pdf.
+^{2.} The Fundamental Values of Academic Integrity, 3rd Edition.
+The Center for Academic Integrity, October 1999; revised 2021.
+Accessed at https://academicintegrity.org/images/pdfs/20019 ICAI-Fundamental-Values R12.pdf.

 2.2.
-Graduate Faculty Status
+Graduate Faculty Status3

-This policy seeks to establish a graduate faculty composed of faculty members well-equipped to teach graduate level courses, to lead advisory committees, to serve on dissertation committees, and to chair dissertation committees.
-Absent this basic quality-control mechanism, with appropriate checks and balances, we are at risk for providing sub-optimal education for our graduate students.
+This policy seeks to establish a graduate faculty composed of faculty members well-equipped to teach graduate-level courses, serve on graduate student advisory committees, and chair graduate student advisory committees.
+Absent this basic quality-control mechanism, without appropriate checks and balances, we are at risk of providing sub-optimal education for our graduate students.